bleroy/vandelay/README.md

 The content template for the content type may have to be changed so that it renders the additional attributes.
 See http://orchard.codeplex.com/discussions/259938.

+## Content Admin Menu

+Adds an admin menu entry per content type under the "Content" header.

+## Custom Sort

+Drag and drop content items to create custom sort orders that can then be used in projections.

 ## Favicon

 This feature adds a favicon configuration page to site settings.